SystemsGenetics/KINC/docs/Windows_Setup.md

+# WARNING
+Windows is temporarily not supported because there is no OpenMPI library for the windows platform.
+This will be changed in the future when MPI becomes optional at compile time.

 # Coding for KINC in Windows
 To begin development work in KINC on Windows the following steps can be used to setup your coding environment: